dportik/SuperCRUNCH/README.md

 SuperCRUNCH is described in more detail in the following publication:

 + Portik, D.M., and J.J.
 Wiens.
 (2020) SuperCRUNCH: A bioinformatics toolkit for creating and manipulating supermatrices and other large phylogenetic datasets.
-Methods in Ecology and Evolution, *Early View*. https://doi.org/10.1111/2041-210X.13392
+Methods in Ecology and Evolution, 11: 763-772. https://doi.org/10.1111/2041-210X.13392

 The article is available [**here**](https://github.com/dportik/SuperCRUNCH/tree/master/docs/publication), and the pre-print is available on BioRxiv [**here**](https://www.biorxiv.org/content/10.1101/538728v3).